 You’ll have to experiment, but I found that the medium brush nip works best for hand lettering.

 And the tip is fine but easy to write with; even though I’ve accidentally left them open overnight, not one of them has dried out.

 These pens are also known as ‘Bible pens’ because you can use them to make notes in your (journaling) bible.

-For those who don’t know bible pages are notoriously thin which means that if you want to make any notes most pens that will bleed through.
+For those who don’t know, bible pages are notoriously thin, meaning that if you want to make any notes, most pens will bleed through.

 That’s not the case with the Micron Pens.
-The ink quality is superb and is waterproof, fade-resistant, and quick drying.
+Instead, the ink quality is superb and is waterproof, fade-resistant, and quick drying.

-And at moderate use the ink lasts for months.
-These disposable fountain pens also come in a very pretty teal color.
+And at moderate use, the ink lasts for months.
+These disposable fountain pens also come in a beautiful teal color.

 More Gift Idea Collections